-The covariance of the equations just means they are suitable for all cases of the evolving world, and identical for all researchers.
-Of course, this is consistent with causality, because any space-like hyperplane in one coordinate system is space-like in other ones, and any suitable initial data given in one hyperplane suitable for the dynamical equations in one coordinate system are also suitable for the dynamical equations in other ones.
-This is an astonishing but natural characteristic of the truthes.
+The principle of relativity and the covariance of physical equations just mean they are suitable for all cases of the evolving world, and identical for all researchers.
+Of course, this feature is also consistent with causality, because any space-like hyperplane in one coordinate system is space-like in other ones, and any suitable initial data given in one hyperplane suitable for the dynamical equations in one coordinate system are also suitable for the dynamical equations in other ones.
+This is an astonishing but natural characteristic of truths.
 A fundamental postulate of the unified field theory should have such characteristic.